-After the selection process, 6-8 applicants will be invited to compete at the UK competition for the coveted title of Miss Burlesque UK.
+After the selection process, 6-8 applicants will be invited to compete in the UK & Scotland competitions.
+The Miss Burlesque Scotland winner will go on to compete as a Finalist for the coveted title of Miss Burlesque UK.

-The winner of the UK competition will receive the Miss Burlesque UK title and over £300 worth of cash and sponsored prizes, including crown and sash.
+The winner of the UK Final will receive the Miss Burlesque UK title and over £300 worth of cash and sponsored prizes, including crown and sash.

-Competition runner-up will receive a £100 cash prize, the runner-up sash, plus sponsored prizes.
+MBUK runner-up will receive a £100 cash prize, crown and runner-up sash, plus sponsored prizes.

 History of the Miss Burlesque competition